 Your vote is important.
-Although we are hosting an in-person annual meeting, due to the public health impact of the COVID-19 pandemic and government restrictions limiting the number of people who may gather together, and to support the health and well-being of our shareholders, employees and communities, attendees will be expected to comply with important health and safety protocols as recommended by the Centers for Disease Control and Prevention, including: wearing an appropriate face covering at all times while on the meeting premises, hand washing and/or applying hand sanitizer upon arrival and practicing social distancing by maintaining at least a six-feet distance from other attendees.
+Although we are hosting an in-person annual meeting, due to the public health impact of the COVID-19 pandemic and government restrictions limiting the number of people who may gather together, and to support the health and wellbeing of our shareholders, employees, directors and communities, attendees will be expected to comply with important health and safety protocols as recommended by the Centers for Disease Control and Prevention, including: wearing an appropriate face covering at all times while on the meeting premises, hand washing and/or applying hand sanitizer upon arrival and practicing social distancing by maintaining at least a six-feet distance from other attendees.
 You should not attend if you feel unwell or if you have been exposed to COVID-19.
-Any person in attendance who exhibits cold or flu-like symptoms or who has been exposed to COVID-19 may be asked to leave the premises for the protection of the other attendees.
+Any person in attendance who exhibits cold or flulike symptoms or who has been exposed to COVID-19 may be asked to leave the premises for the protection of the other attendees.
 We reserve the right to take any additional precautionary measures deemed appropriate in relation to the meeting and access to meeting premises.
-If it is determined that a change in the date, time or location of the 2021 Annual Meeting or a change to a virtual meeting format is advisable or required, an announcement of such changes will be made through a press release, additional proxy materials filed with the Securities and Exchange Commission, and on the Investor Relations section of our website.
+If it is determined that a change in the date, time or location of the 2022 Annual Meeting or a change to a virtual meeting format is advisable or required, an announcement of such changes will be made through a press release, additional proxy materials filed with the Securities and Exchange Commission, and on the Investor Relations section of our website.
 Please check this website in advance of the meeting date if you are planning to attend in person ir.gooseheadinsurance.com.

-Whether or not you plan to attend the Annual Meeting, we urge you to vote your shares by internet, telephone or mail ahead of the meeting date.
+Whether or not you plan to attend the Annual Meeting in person, we urge you to vote your shares by internet, telephone or mail ahead of the meeting date.
 For specific instructions on how to vote your shares, please see the section entitled "Questions and Answers about this Proxy Material and Voting."

-Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement, FOR the ratification of the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of the Proxy Statement, FOR the approval of the compensation of our named executive officers as described in Proposal No. 3 of the Proxy Statement, on a non-binding and advisory basis, and FOR "every two years" for the frequency of future non-binding advisory shareholder votes on the compensation of our named executive officers as described in Proposal No. 4 of the Proxy Statement, on a non-binding and advisory basis.
+Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of this Proxy Statement, FOR the ratification of the selection, by the Audit Committee of our Board of Directors, of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of this Proxy Statement, and FOR the approval of the compensation of our named executive officers as described in Proposal No. 3 of this Proxy Statement, on a non-binding and advisory basis.